-“A visual journal, my paintings and drawings reflect the things I love, the landforms, flora, fauna and experiences of where I live in the American Southwest.
-An amalgam of East and West, traditional and experimental, my work encompasses the diverse influences of Asian art and Medieval and Renaissance Italian painting.
-Whatever I choose to depict – patterns in landscapes, cloud formations, energy in desert plants, the mystery of wild creatures – I want to capture the unique details of a particular moment.
+“A visual journal, my art work reflects the things I love, the landforms, flora, fauna and experiences of where I live.
+For many years my home has been in the American Southwest, a place that has for me a strong inspiring energy.
+My work is also a result of the other places I have lived and traveled and the things I have studied.
+My time in Asia studying brush painting and woodblock printmaking, learning about world cultures, reading art history and my study of egg tempera painting and Italian culture – all have influenced who I am and my creative work.
+But if I try to describe what I aim for in my work, it is this: Whatever I choose to depict – patterns in landscapes, cloud formations, energy in desert plants, the mystery of wild creatures – I want to capture the unique details of a particular moment.
 A moment that rather than rushing by unnoticed is quietly preserved.”

 Ann Lehman has been making art since her childhood in Pennsylvania but really began her career in art after graduating from the University of Michigan with a degree in psychology and many classes in art history and studio art.
 Her study since that time has included Chinese ink painting and woodblock printmaking in Taiwan; traditional Japanese woodblock printmaking in Japan; drawing, etching and watercolor in St. Louis, Missouri; and egg tempera painting in Santa Fe, New Mexico.